Information for complainants

 Page contents: Function | Key features of the OHSC process | Who can be complained about | Making a complaint | Response to your complaint | If you are not satisfied with the response | What happens next | Outcomes | Download document

 In Victoria individuals have a right of access to their health information and to make complaints about health service providers.
-The Health Services Commissioner (HSC) is an independent statutory authority established to receive and resolve complaints about health service providers.
-The HSC also handles complaints about disclosure of health information and access to health information.
+The Office of the Health Services Commissioner (OHSC) is an independent body established to receive and resolve complaints about health service providers.
+The OHSC also handles complaints about disclosure of health information and access to health information.

 Who can be complained about

 Anyone can complain about the care they received in Victoria.
 Healthcare can be provided by:

 A Complaint can also be made against any person or organisation that collects and/or handles health information.

 Wherever possible, try to resolve your complaint directly with the health service provider.
 If your complaint involves a hospital, you can contact the complaint liaison officer or patient representative.

 If this does not work, you can make a written complaint to the OHSC.
 If you need help to put your complaint in writing, ring the OHSC telephone advice line.